chenx/Reading/Html/Html5.md

 4. Web Workers API - This API allows a JavaScript to run in the background, without affecting the performance of the page.
 Users can continue to do whatever they want: clicking, selecting things, etc., while the web worker runs in the background.

-5. Server-Sent Events API - This API allows a web page to automatically get updates from a server.
+5. Server-Sent Events (SSE) API - This API allows a web page to automatically get updates from a server.

 6. Canvas API - This API lets you draw graphics, on the fly, via JavaScript.